firaghost/YegnaBingoBot/BINGOROYALE_IMPLEMENTATION.md

 ## 📝 Next Steps

-Your frontend is **100% complete and identical** to bingoroyale.fun.
+Your frontend is **100% complete and identical** to bingoBingoX.fun.
 The remaining work is:

 ### Backend Integration
 1. **Connect to your Supabase database** (instead of Firebase)